Garagist/Garagist.Mjml/README.md

 ## Mixin to hide nodes

 This package adds a node type mixin [`Garagist.Mjml:Mixin.Visibility`].
-With this you are able to show content nodes only on the website or in the newsletter.
+With this, you can show content nodes only on the website or in the newsletter.
 Just add the mixin to your content nodes:

 ```yaml